MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 2. Select **+ Add Programs.**

-3. In the *Add Program* window, select any available program to add.
+3. In the *Add Program* window, select **Add** next to any program.
 You can select multiple programs.
-Select **Add** next to the program.

    :::image type="content" source="../../media/glint/setup/glintsights-add-program-v2.png" alt-text="Screenshot of how to add programs.":::